Societies

 Anyone can set up a society at Clare.
 All you need is an idea and a few other people to sign up.
 After a few weeks of enjoying whatever you set out to do; you will probably begin to realise that costs begin to mount up when you’re buying enough materials, balls, court hire etc. to allow 10-100 other people to join in.
 It is at this point that the UCS can help.

-The UCS Treasurer (Barakah Shoubaki, bs710) is in place to assist with all society based questions.
-These may vary from how to set up a society bank account to asking the UCS for money.
+The UCS Treasurer is in place to assist with all society based questions.
 The most important thing to remember is that as soon as you need any help with setting up your society, you should email the UCS Treasurer and they will be happy to help.

 Society Funding